 In the medium and longer term, it's important to seek help to resolve the problems as soon as possible; be they emotional or psychological.
-Previous attemptors are more likely to attempt suicide again, so it's very important to get unresolved issues sorted out with professional help or counselling as necessary.
+Previous attempters are more likely to attempt suicide again, so it's very important to get unresolved issues sorted out with professional help or counseling as necessary.

-Some issues may never be completely resolved by counselling, but a good counsellor should be able to help a person deal with them constructively at present, and to teach them better coping skills and better methods of dealing with problems which arise in the future.
+Some issues may never be completely resolved by counseling, but a good counselor should be able to help a person deal with them constructively at present and to teach them better coping skills and better methods of dealing with problems which arise in the future.

 Demand for telephone services vary, so the most important thing to remember is that if you can't get through on one, keep trying several until you do.
 You should usually get through straight away, but don't give up or pin your life on it.
 Many people that feel suicidal don't realize that help can be so close, or don't think to call at the time because their distress is so overwhelming.